Summary of options if you get an infringement notice

 Section 68 of the FR Act enables a fine defaulter to apply within 14 days for a variation or cancellation of an attachment of earnings direction where the direction would cause them to experience financial hardship or would result in the fine defaulter’s earnings to fall below the protected level.

 It is anticipated that Fines Victoria may pursue attachment of earnings and debt directions, including against Centrelink recipients.
-The protections in the The amount of money that a court has ordered a debtor to pay.
-Recovery Act 1984 (Vic) for people considered ‘judgment proof’ do not apply to infringements.
+The protections in the Judgment Debt Recovery Act 1984 (Vic) for people considered ‘judgment proof’ do not apply to infringements.

 Charges over and sale of real property

 Charges over real property (i.e. land) are a last resort.
-However, if you owe a total of $2000 or more in infringements or court fines in your name – and if other enforcement action has been unsuccessful, or unsatisfactory, or is not possible or is not appropriate – the Director of Fines Victoria may apply to the Magistrates’ Court for an order that a charge be placed over land that you own or co-own.
+However, if you owe a total of $2000 or more in infringements or court fines in your name – and if other enforcement action has been unsuccessful, or unsatisfactory, or is not possible or is not appropriate – the Director of Fines Victoria may apply to the Registrar of Titles for a land charge to be recorded against land that you own or co-own.

 Sale of land can occur even if the property is jointly owned.
 If a charge is recorded against real property you own or jointly own, it is essential that you seek legal advice urgently (see Chapter 2.4: Legal services that can help).
 Also consider seeking financial counselling (see Chapter 5.4: Financial counselling services).